siyarvurucu/gym-macm/README.md

-There are two ways to run environments
+There are two ways to run the environments

-1) Providing actions for all agents at each time step Environments cannot be rendered in real-time.
+1) Providing actions for all agents at each time step:
+Environments cannot be rendered in real-time.
 This way is suited for training or sample collection.
 ```python
 import gym